College of Arts and Science Courses in Accra

 Please click the NYU Accra link for dates of participation, courses, costs, application forms, and contact information.

-Elective Reporting Topics: Reporting Africa - JOUR-UA 9204 - 4 points
+Elective Reporting Topics: Reporting Africa - JOUR-UA 9204 - 4 Credits

 Pre-requisite: JOUR-UA 101 - Journalistic Inquiry or permission of the instructor.

-Journalism and Society: Cultural Context of African Media - JOUR-UA 9503 - 4 points
+Journalism and Society: Cultural Context of African Media - JOUR-UA 9503 - 4 Credits

 This course will take a critical look at how the media interrelates with society by focusing on the history, content, economics and effects of the media.

 The class will explore the socio-cultural and philosophical context of the media industry in general, and the practice of mass communication in Africa and Ghana in particular.
 This broad perspective will be examined against the background notion that the media do not function in a vacuum.
 Thus, students will examine how these contexts, informed by the dominant philosophies and macro-institutional practices of society, mitigate or even dictate the operations of the media.
 Discussions will also deal with how the mass media impact on society and affect the manner in which people experience the world around them